jthlim/jeff-modifiers/README.md

 ## Features

-* Uses a single suffix to handle control, shift, alt, super for letters and navigation
+* Uses a single suffix to handle control, shift, alt, super for letters and navigation.
-* Letters, navigation, numbers, function keys and other keys can be entered
+* Letters, navigation, numbers, function keys and other keys can be entered.
-* Avoids mis-stroking polluting output while navigating.
+* Single-key up/down/left/right minimizes mis-strokes interfering with content.

 This dictionary is activated by using `-TZ`:
 ```